Axway/api-builder-docs/content/en/docs/release_notes/haarlem.md

 * #7264: Extended the OpenAPI flow-trigger plugin's responses to include the status `code` and the `request-id`.
 * #7282: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) is now properly validating with JSON Schema Draft 4.
 * #7276: The flow editor now resets the graph pan and zoom positions when `0` is pressed.
-* #7280: API Builder users will no longer be able generate endpoints for models.
+* #7280: {{% variables/apibuilder_prod_name %}} users will no longer be able generate endpoints for models.
 The OpenAPI flow-trigger is a replacement for endpoints and our new bespoke solution.

 ## Fixes